Thunder vs. Timberwolves prediction, odds, time: 2026 NBA picks for Thursday, Jan. 29

 How to make Thunder vs. Timberwolves picks

 OKC will be without defensive ace Alex Caruso (adductor) and All-Defensive member in Jalen Williams, while Cason Wallace (hip), who ranks second in the NBA with 2.1 steals per game, is questionable.
 That's lots of firepower on the defensive end for the Thunder, which is why the model projects them to allow nearly 5 more points than their regular season average.
-With that, the teams are projected to combine for 228 points as the Over hits 51.8% of the time.
+With that, the Over hits 51.8% of the time.